apache/derby/maven2/README.txt

         possible, but attempts to do so have failed so far.

  c) 'mvn clean install'
-    Generates the artifacts, signatures for the artifacts using GnuPG and installs the artifacts in the local repository.
+    Generates the artifacts, uses GnuPG to generate signatures for the artifacts, and installs the artifacts in the local repository.
     You are required to provide your private key and the passphrase to GnuPG.
-    Using a passphrase agent is recommended, but you can also specify it on the command line when invoking maven with -Dgpg.passphrase=PASSPHRASE.
+    Using a passphrase agent is recommended, but you can also specify it on the command line when invoking Maven with -Dgpg.passphrase=PASSPHRASE.

     WARNING: Do not specify your passphrase in the POM that is deployed on the Maven repositories!